How long does it take to earn a Master's degree?

 Tuition varies each calendar year.
 The UW-Eau Claire Admissions website has a link to "Paying for College" which describes the tuition rates and the several forms of financial aid assistance available to UW-Eau Claire graduate students.

 Graduate students must be admitted to a graduate program, be in good academic standing, and be enrolled at least half-time to be eligible for financial aid.
 Half-time is defined as being enrolled in at least four graduate credits during the fall or spring semester, or at least three graduate credits during the summer session.
 Full-time is defined as being enrolled in nine or more graduate credits during the fall or spring semester, or six or more credits during the summer session.
 Enrollment in a thesis course (XXXX799) also puts a student at full-time status.

 The College of Business offers an online MBA degree, the College of Arts and Sciences offers a collaborative online Master of Science in Data Science, and the College of Education and Human Sciences offers an online M.S. degree in Communication and Sciences and Disorders.
 The rest of the graduate programs are primarily offered on-campus.
-More opportunities are opening for individual web-based courses, as well as Certificate and Certification programs, distance learning, and 24 hour a day contact.
+More opportunities are opening for individual web-based courses, as well as graduate certificate programs, distance learning, and 24 hour a day contact.
 For a list of online courses, please see http://www.uwec.edu/online/index.htm.
 In most cases, the tuition for online programs is a bit higher than tuition for the on-campus programs.

 What are the prerequisites?

-Bachelor degree appropriate to your master-level program and undergraduate grade point averages meeting the minimal requirement for each individual program.
+A bachelor's degree appropriate to your master-level program and an undergraduate grade point average that meets the minimal requirement of the individual program.
 Prerequisites are determined on an individual basis, and in all cases are designed to assure your success in the program.

 How do I know which kind of application for admission I need to complete, and where do I apply?